 Kathryn Kellogg is the founder of Going Zero Waste.
 This is a lifestyle website she has dedicated to helping people live sustainable and healthier lives.
 She is a recognized person in the waste-free movement.

 In this book, Kathryn shares tips and advice for responsible consumption.
-It serves as a blueprint for practical tips and tools to make eco-friendly lifestyle changes.
+It serves as a blueprint for practical tips and tools to make eco-friendly and sustainable lifestyle changes.
 Kathryn also offers DIY recipes for you and your home.

 By Lucy Watson

 Lucy Watson is an author, a PETA ambassador, and an RSPCA campaigner.
 She is committed to animal activism and addresses this in her body of work.